matloff/fastBigStat/README.md

   converges in distribution to  N(0,&Sigma;).
 This can easily be proved using the Cramer-Wold device.

-# Examples of Asymptotic Normality
+# Extended Example: Method of Moments (MM) Estimators

-We will show two applications of the above material.
-Both are serious applications, and thus rather involved.
+This is a serious application of the above methodology, and will take time to prepare and apply the concepts.
 The reader's patience is requested.

-# Example: Method of Moments (MM) Estimators

-* Background on MM estimators
+*Background on MM estimators*

-  - Suppose we are modeling a random variable with some parametric distribution family, such as normal, exonential or gamma.
+* Suppose we are modeling a random variable with some parametric distribution family, such as normal, exonential or gamma.
 We want to estimate the parameter(s) from our data X<sub>1</sub>,...,X<sub>n</sub>.
 How can we do this?

-  - The most famous general method is *Maximum Likelihood Estimation* (MLE), but it's somewhat less-famous cousin, the *Method of Moments* (MM), is sometimes the handier one.
+* The most famous general method is *Maximum Likelihood Estimation* (MLE), but it's somewhat less-famous cousin, the *Method of Moments* (MM), is sometimes the handier one.
 (It is also the easier one to explain.)

-  - This is best introduced by example.
-Say we are modeling our X<sup>i</sup> as having an exponential distribution, i.e. they have density
+* This is best introduced by example.
+Say we are modeling our X<sub>i</sub> as having an exponential distribution, i.e. they have density

     &tau; exp(-&tau;t).